How to Track Leads in Salesforce and View Your Original Source

 Start attributing marketing revenue to leads in Salesforce

-And there you have it.
+And there you have it!
 A complete guide on how to track leads in Salesforce.
-Book a demo to bridge the gap in your data so your teams can drive growth and ensure data transparency.

 Lead tracking in Salesforce FAQs